ChristophHuettl/BIDSifyHCP/README.md

     ├── fmap/
     └── func/

+This tool also includes a non-sensitive test dataset enabeling you to get hands-on rigth away without the need to aquire additional data.

-If you need to convert other types of data, you can adapt this tool according to your needs.
+If you need to convert other types of data, you can adapt this tool according to your needs due to its modular structure.

 If the requirements are satisfied, you are ready to go.
 Just run main.py and the BIDS formatted data will be saved in the target directory.